madalina-1/claudemonet-webpage/README.md

 ## How to Use

-Simply open the HTML file in your web browser to start exploring the Claude Monet Tribute Page.
+Simply download and open the HTML file in your web browser to start exploring the Claude Monet Tribute Page.

 ## Credits